gbmhunter/blog/content/programming/operating-systems/linux/linux-serial-ports-using-c-cpp/_index.md

 * `/dev/ttyUSB0` - Most USB-to-serial cables will show up using a file named like this.
 * `/dev/pts/0` - A pseudo terminal.
 These can be generated with `socat`.

-{{< img src="linux-dev-dir-ttyacm0-arduino-serial.png" width="600px" caption="A listing of the /dev/ directory in Linux with a connected Arduino.
-The Arduino serial port is present as /dev/ttyACM0." >}}
+{{% figure src="linux-dev-dir-ttyacm0-arduino-serial.png" width="600px" caption="A listing of the /dev/ directory in Linux with a connected Arduino.
+The Arduino serial port is present as /dev/ttyACM0." %}}

 **To write to a serial port, you write to the file.
 To read from a serial port, you read from the file.** Of course, this allows you to send/receive data, but how do you set the serial port parameters such as baud rate, parity, e.t.c?
 This is set by a special `tty` configuration `struct`.